badrap/docs.badrap.io/docs/apps/gworkspace.md

 1. Google considers the Badrap app is "Unverified" because it requires certain "Limited" scopes from the Google Workspace user who installs it and it hasn't been vetted by Google.

-    For a Google Workspace user to install the app, the app has to be whitelisted by an admin in their Google Workspace organization.
-The whitelisting can be done from the [Google Admin panel](https://admin.google.com/):
+    For a Google Workspace user to install the app, the app has to be allowlisted by an admin in their Google Workspace organization.
+The allowlisting can be done from the [Google Admin panel](https://admin.google.com/):

 - Navigate to _Security_ -> _API Controls_ -> _Manage Third-Party App Access_ -> _Configure New App_ -> _OAuth App Name Or Client ID_.
 - In the search field fill in the app's client ID, and click **Search**.
 The page will list the matching apps by name.
 Highlight the app and click **Select**.